DougieLawson/RaspberryPi/Unified_LCD/README.md

 To build
 ```
+sudo apt-get install libi2c-dev
 cmake .
 make
 ```
-The LCD needs to be wired as
+The GPIO LCD needs to be wired as

 * EN == GPIO16
 * RS == GPIO26